theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics.md

 ---

 {% note warning %}
-Make sure you have configured `url` correctly in {% label info@site config file %}, otherwise these statistics tools may not work.
-This is to prevent access impact statistics from other domain names, such as `localhost:4000`.
+NexT will not send record to analytics service provider as long as the page's host name does not match `url` option set in {% label info@site config file %}.
+This will prevent local debugging from polluting analytics.
+Make sure you have configured `url` correctly, otherwise these statistics tools may not work as expected.
 {% endnote %}

 ### Analytics Tools